How to Split Rent and Utilities Fairly Among Roommates

 - Someone pays the bill upfront, awaiting reimbursement.

-Without structure, people rely on memory, screenshots, and awkward reminders.
-Resentment builds.
+Without a proper structure, plan, or tools, people rely on memory, screenshots, and awkward reminders, and tension builds.

 The solution doesn’t debate-the answer lies in choosing the correct splitting method and keeping track of everything in a transparent manner.